The best French Onion Soup Recipe starts with the right onions and develops a hearty broth. Topped with cheesy toast.

 This soup is super hearty and flavorful.
 My quest is complete.
 I hope you agree.

-- 6 large yellow onions (about 4 pounds), halved and cut pole to pole into generous ¼-inch-thick slices (Do not substitute with any other type of onion)
+- 6 large yellow onions, about 4 pounds, halved and cut pole to pole into generous ¼-inch-thick slices.
+Be sure to weigh the onions to get the right amount.

 - 1 teaspoon salt